![]() Law and its many connections -- law and literature, love, lollipops, & fun, law and everything else under the sun

 Conventional courts, traditional courts.
 Years ago a wise old man who was not a judge, just wiser than any of the many judges I've known, said to me, "Once you've studied history, you'll see that, despite all the trappings of civilization, Man hasn't progressed much -- just scratch his surface and you'll find a tiger underneath."
 We saw this in Nazi Germany.
 We've seen it in China, with its periodic bloodbaths.
 We've seen it in the killing fields of Cambodia.
 We've seen it in the "ethnic cleansing" in the Balkans.
 In 1994 we saw it in Rwanda, in central Africa, when members of the majority "tribe," the Hutu, slaughtered between half a million and a million fellow countrymen in just a few months, most of them minority Tutsis or moderate Hutu.
 To their credit, the Rwandans are trying to try the estimated 120,000 people suspected of participating in the slaughter.
 But the thirteen so-called conventional courts trying these cases have proven they're not up to the task.
 Thus far, they've tried only several thousand of the suspects and the rest have been languishing in jails awaiting their trials.
 What to do?
 The Rwandans decided to reinstitute what are known as traditional courts or gacaca (which means grass-roots justice).
 Gacaca sounds to me somewhat akin to the "teen courts" that some secondary schools in the U.S. have used, except that the judgments of these courts will have the force of law.
 Rwandans recently went to the polls and elected 260,000 ordinary citizens to sit on these community courts and pass judgment on their peers.
 Many of the people elected don't have the slightest inkling of what being a "judge" entails and some who've been elected understandably don't want to sit.
 The government, which will provide training to the judges, concedes the solution isn't ideal, but it seems to have concluded that any trial now is better than no trial.
 Then again, it's possible that the gacaca judges will be wiser and fairer than their legally-trained "colleagues" who preside in the conventional courts.
 A recent BBC news story includes links to BBC background stories.
 This AllAfrica.Com story focuses on the women who will be serving on these courts.
 (10.08.2001)

 Making sausage and appointing judges.
 For many years my great grandfather, Hans Rasmus Hanson, and grandfather, Robert Gornelius Hanson, made money, in more ways than one, from "livestock."
 They both had well-developed senses of "value" -- how much to pay for a cow in order to sell it for a profit.
 (I'll let you in on an old family secret: in that, as in so many things, the "trick," my friends, is to "buy low and sell high.")
 For many years they were involved in shipping livestock from my hometown by train (another secret: freight train, not passenger train) to "the stockyards" in South St. Paul.
 Sometimes they bought cows in Benson, then shipped them and sold them -- usually at a profit.
 Other times they acted as shipping agents, charging, as agents are known to do, a percentage of the selling price.
-They also had an interest in a local "meat market" and supplied the market with livestock for butchering.
+They also had an interest in a local "meat market" and supplied the market with livestock for butchering (it's called "direct marketing").
 In my youth, which was before merchants learned modern marketing tricks, customers who wanted to buy meat had to make it past a scary, growling dog who guarded the front door of the market (and the meat within, which the dog presumed was partly his).
 In Benson, and in small towns all across America, there was a saying to the effect that you really don't want to see the butcher make sausage, hot dogs, and hamburger.
 I think the same may be said of the highly political process, both at the state and federal level, of the executive's appointment of judges.
 In a new memoir John Dean, who advised President Nixon on the appointment of U.S. Supreme Court Justices, tells the fascinating behind-the-scenes "sausage-making" story of the events leading to the appointment of William Rehnquist as an Associate Justice.
 He tells some of it in this book-promoting Q&A in Salon.
 (10.04.2001)

 Why did the Court decide to decide this case?!
 Here's the link to another good posting in Slate by Dahlia Lithwick, in which she muses over why the U.S. Supreme Court decided to grant review in a case presenting the question whether a company may obtain a patent on "sexually reproduced, genetically engineered hybrid corn."
 Lithwick presents her own "top 10 list" of clues during oral argument that the Court didn't need to hear the case, including "10.
 Justice Scalia does not speak," "4.
 Justice Thomas is joined for portions of his ritual nap by -- in no particular order -- Breyer, Scalia, and opposing counsel," and "1.
 As Bruce Johnson, attorney for J.E.M., rises for his final rebuttal, Chief Justice Rehnquist says, 'You have 10 seconds remaining, we'll round down, this case is submitted.'
 Johnson misunderstands and attempts to address the court and ends up standing at the lectern, mouth agape, as the justices flee the bench."
 (10.04.2001)